Film vs. Video In

 The difference is based primarily on how film is shot.
 In film-style production each scene and camera angle is setup and rehearsed until the director is satisfied.
 Actors, lighting directors, makeup artists, audio people, etc., only need to concentrate on one scene at a time.

+In contrast, in video dramas actors may have to memorize their lines and actions for a complete production.
 Lighting, audio, make-up, etc., have to work for long shots and close-ups, and for a variety of different camera angles.

 You may recall from the lighting modules that the best lighting is limited to one camera angle.